robin-rpr/calos/INSTALL.rst

   * :code:`python3-sphinx`: Python 3 Sphinx library, used for building the documentation.
   * :code:`python3-libsass`: Python 3 LibSass library, used for CSS preprocessing.
   * :code:`python3-jinja2`: Python 3 Jinja2 library, used for templating.
-  * :code:`python3-requests`: Python 3 Requests library, used for HTTP requests.
   * :code:`python3-pyyaml`: Python 3 PyYAML library, used for parsing YAML files.
   * :code:`python3-wheel`: Python 3 Wheel library, used for building Python packages.
   * :code:`python3-Cython`: Python 3 Cython library, used for building Python packages.